payitforwardforever/Deep-Dive-Into-AI-With-MLX-PyTorch/README.md

 So, please, don't label me as a fanboy of anything.

-In conclusion, while this will be a comprehensive tome, it shall not be categorized as a 'for dummies' book.
+In conclusion, while all three books are comprehensive tomes, they are not categorized as 'for dummies' books.
 Don't remain clueless; make an effort to learn.
-I'll do everything I can to assist you.

 ## Rationale for MLX and PyTorch